Shea Theodore: International play

 During the 2012–13 season, Theodore was a member of Team Canada under-18 squad when it won gold medals at both the 2012 Ivan Hlinka Memorial Tournament and the 2013 IIHF World U18 Championships.
 Theodore would again play for the Team Canada during the 2015 World Junior Ice Hockey Championship, where he helped them hold the Russians scoreless in the third period to win the gold medal.

 On April 29, 2019, Theodore was slated to make his full international debut after he was named to the Team Canada roster for the 2019 IIHF World Championship, held in Slovakia.
 While undergoing preparations to compete in the tournament, he was diagnosed with testicular cancer after failing a drug test due to high hCG hormone levels.
 In spite of this, he helped Canada progress through to the playoff rounds before losing the final to Finland to finish with the silver medal.
 Theodore completed the tournament posting 2 goals and 7 points in 10 games from the blueline.

+On December 31, 2025, he was named to Canada's roster to compete at the 2026 Winter Olympics.

 Personal life

 Theodore was born on August 3, 1995, to millwright Cam and bankworker Corrine Theodore.
-His older sister Alyssa also plays ice hockey in women's and men's leagues while attending the University of the Fraser Valley for her Bachelor of Arts degree.
+His older sister Alyssa also played ice hockey in women's and men's leagues while attending the University of the Fraser Valley for her Bachelor of Arts degree.